Winipedia/pyrig/docs/more/tooling.md

 **Why**:

 - Validates types at runtime during development
-- Catches type errors that mypy misses
+- Catches type errors during execution
 - Configured to error on warnings for strictness

-Note: In the future we will only use ty and not mypy.
-However, astral-sh/ty is still very new and so for now we keep both.
+- Modern, fast type checker from Astral (creators of ruff and uv)

 ### Bandit